Invariant solutions for equations of axion electrodynamics: Complete list of invariant solutions

 Substituting (\ref{pde7}) into (\ref{kuriksha:PDE3}), (\ref{kuriksha:PDE4}) and supposing that $E_3, \ B_3$ and $\theta$ depend only on invariants $x_1$ and $x_2$ we can find the corresponding exact solutions.
 However, we will obtain more general solutions using the following observation.

 To force condition (\ref{la}) to be satisfied it is possible to apply additional conditions which are weaker than (\ref{pde7}).
-In particular, condition (\ref{la}) should be satisfied if we impose a constraint on dependent variables which nullifies the term $E_1\partial_{B_2}-E_2\partial_{B_1}-B_1\partial_{E_2}+B_2\partial_{E_1}$ in $J_{03}$.
-Up to Lorentz transformations such constraints are exhausted by the following ones:
+In particular, we can ask for the following constrains: where $f_1(B_1,B_2)$ and $f_2(B_1,B_2)$ are differentiable functions of $E_1$ and $E_2$.
+These constrains should be compatible with the field equations and make vanish the term $E_1\partial_{B_2}-E_2\partial_{B_1}- B_1\partial_{E_2}+B_2\partial_{E_1}$ in $J_{03}$.
+This term became trivial provided

+The compatibility condition is much more complicated.
+However, it is satisfied at least for linear functions $f_1(B_1,B_2)$ and $f_2(B_1,B_2)$.